JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 Of course you can provide parameters **localadmin://my_script.scpt?q=my_value&m=another_value&…** and if your AppleScript returns a message, you will get this message as notification on your screen.

+## Requirements

+LocalAdmin is only tested on OS X El Capitan

 ## Installation

 1. Download and unzip LocalAdmin.zip